 Towns in Malta

 First, let’s dive into the best towns in Malta that you’ll want to add to your bucket list.
+If you are wondering if Malta is worth visiting, make sure you read my post about the top reasons to visit Malta.

 No list of towns in Malta is complete without mentioning Mellieha.
 The enchanting town boasts a large parish church and a sanctuary which are the center of attention.
 You can also venture down the steps to Our Lady of the Grotto, which is said to make miracles come true.